lippao/lippao/README.md

 👩‍💻 <strong>Fullstack in progress_</strong>

-👣 26 anos.
+👣 26 yo.

 🌍 Beautiful Floripa/SC.

-❤ Apaixonado por tecnologia, ajudar pessoas, desevolvimento e estratégia. 🎯🚀
+❤ technology lover and serve the peoples. 🎯🚀

 -->